vidhi-github/component-activity/README.md

 # component-activity
-The repo consists of code for the division of task into sub-components written in React.
+The repo consists of code to display a lottery game using React by fragmenting the code into components.